dendronhq/dendron-site/vault/dendron.guides.cook.md

 2. Run `> Dendron: Publish` to build your notes for publication and push your notes
 3. Your notes are now published privately behind a password

+## Workspace

+### Using Dendron with Github and Git

+One of our users published a great beginners guide on this [here](https://mstempl.netlify.app/post/dendron-git/)